 - Blood tests

-- Chest tube (tube through the skin and muscles between the ribs into the pleural space (lining of the lungs) if there is lung collapse
+- Chest tube -- tube through the skin and muscles between the ribs into the pleural space (space between the chest wall and the lung) if there is lung collapse

 - Fluids (intravenous or through the vein)